Friday the 13th: The Final Chapter

-Much like Part III, the film was originally supposed to be the final installment in the series.
-Mancuso Jr. wanted to conclude the series as he felt no one respected him for his producing work on it regardless of how much the films earned at the box office, while also wanting to work on other projects.
+Much like Part III, the film was originally supposed to be the final installment.
+Mancuso Jr. wanted to conclude the series as he felt no one respected him for his producing work on it regardless of how much the films earned at the box office, while also wanting to pursue other projects.
 Paramount Pictures supported the decision, as they were aware of the declining popularity of slasher films at the time of its release.
-As a result, the film was marketed as "The Final Chapter" to ensure it as such.
-Make-up artist Tom Savini, who worked on the first film, returned because he wanted to help kill off Jason, whom he helped create.
+As a result, the film was billed as The Final Chapter to ensure it as such.
+Make-up artist Tom Savini, who worked on the first installment, returned because he wanted to help kill off Jason, whom he helped create.

 The film was originally scheduled to be released in October but was pushed up to April 13, 1984.
-Upon its theatrical release, the film grossed $33 million in the U.S. on a budget of $2.2 million, making it the fourth most attended of the Friday the 13th series with approximately 9,815,700 tickets sold.
-Though the film received generally negative reviews from critics at the time of release, it has retrospectively come to be considered one of the stronger entries in the series.
-Despite being billed as the final film, its success prompted another sequel, Friday the 13th: A New Beginning, one year later, followed by a further six sequels and a reboot.
+Upon its theatrical release, it grossed $33 million in the U.S. on a budget of $2.2 million, making it the fourth most attended of the Friday the 13th series with approximately 9,815,700 tickets sold.
+Though the film received negative reviews from critics at the time of release, it has retrospectively come to be considered one of the stronger entries in the series.
+Despite being billed as the final entry, its success prompted another sequel, Friday the 13th: A New Beginning, one year later, followed by a further six sequels and a reboot.